Nemin32/Nemin32.github.io/_drafts/folklore2.md

 ---
-title: Folk-lore
+title: The Mythology of Unreleased Games
-summary: "A short cautionary tale about not knowing when to let go."
+summary: "A short cautionary tale about SligStorm, Fangus Klot, the Hand of Odd and not knowing when to let go."
 ---

-# Folk-Lore
+# The Mythology of Unreleased Games

+Also known as,
+***"When will the project that you announced twenty years ago but not yet released nor mentioned in the last decade come out?"***
+{:.centered}

 Here's a little experiment you can do at home: Open your favorite social-media website and navigate to one of OWI's pages.
 Start looking at comments and while